WEIGHTS AND THEIR SOURCES

 6.4 In the HPI and ADPI each stratum represents the lowest level of the index (footnote 10).
 In the indexes, the median price change of each stratum is used to measure price change for the entire capital city.
 Without explicit weights, price changes for all strata would be given equal weight in calculating the price change for the whole capital city.
 This may not be a true reflection of the relative importance of each stratum in terms of its share of the value of the stock of dwellings.

 6.5 Indexes at the strata level are not published.
 The next level of aggregation is the capital city, and then the eight capital city weighted average.
-To arrive at the aggregate weighted average of eight capital cities index, the price relatives of the lower level indexes are multiplied by their relative weights to derive the respective aggregate index (footnote 11).The RPPI is calculated by multiplying the HPI and ADPI in the same way.
+To arrive at the aggregate weighted average of eight capital cities index, the price relatives of the lower level indexes are multiplied by their relative weights to derive the respective aggregate index (footnote 11).The RPPI is calculated as a weighted average of the HPI and ADPI by multiplying these indexes and their respective weights in the same way.

 6.6 Within each capital city, the value of the dwelling stock in each suburb has been allocated to particular strata according to the stratification methodology which maximises the homogeneity of the stratum as well as the number of transactions observed each period (footnote 12).Some strata will have greater weights than other strata reflecting the distribution of dwellings with particular characteristics across the city.
 For example, a stratum which groups dwellings which are large and exclusive will have a small weight if these types of dwellings make up a small proportion of the total value of dwelling stock in a city.